Name Author

 Haywood, Eliza The British recluse: or, the secret history of Cleomira, suppos'd dead.
 A novel.
 By Mrs. Eliza Haywood, Author of Love in Excess; or, the Fatal Enquiry.
 The second edition.

-Haywood, Eliza The mercenary lover: or, the unfortunate heiresses.
-Being a true, secret history of a city amour, in a certain island adjacent to the kingdom of Utopia.
-Written by the author of Memoirs of the said island.
-Translated into English.
+Haywood, Eliza Memoirs of a certain island adjacent to the Kingdom of Utopia.
+Written by a celebrated author of that country.
+Now translated into English.